Fredericksburg, Texas: Education

 Fredericksburg has a municipally operated library adjacent to the Gillespie County Courthouse.

 Friends of Gillespie County Country Schools

 Headquartered in Fredericksburg, the Friends of Gillespie County Country Schools is a group of former students and members of the community, interested in preserving the traditions of the old country schools, the community clubs, and the history of Gillespie County for future generations.

 Hospitals

 Hill Country Memorial Hospital on Highway 16 is an acute-care facility that offers medical care, preventive care, and a wellness center.
-It is consistently ranked in the top 100 hospitals in the nation.